tcassanelli/pywpf/readme.md

 ### Author: Tomas Cassanelli
 Staring date: 16-Sep-2016

+The present work was developed during the months of September and October 2016 at Università di Padova working with Professor [Giampiero Naletto](http://www.dei.unipd.it/~naletto/).

 ## Summary
 The purpose of this program is to see the effectivity and efficiency that a Principal Component Analysis (PCA) folding analysis has compared to the **Epoch Folding**, which is the standard used for pulsar period computations, with observations in the optical regime.